EuroProofNet/europroofnet.github.io/_pages/grants.md

 **Upcoming deadlines**

-- 1 May 2024: submission deadline for ITCG proposals between June and September 2024.
-(Likely there will be no more STSM calls until November 2024.)
+- 1st May 2024: submission deadline for STSM and ITCG proposals between May and September 2024.

 **Application web sites**